-c) Vegetation substantially outside of benchmark condition - Patches 1, 4 & 5
+c) Vegetation substantially outside of benchmark condition - Patches 1, 3 & 4

-Patches 1, 4 & 5 are considered to be 'degraded' despite them being in biometric 'moderate-good' condition (site value score > 34/100) as the site value scores for vegetation within these patches are all at the 'low end' of the moderate to good range (i.e. site values scores of 39, 41 and 35 respectively which are very close to a site value score of 34 (rather than 60-90 as for Patch 3) which is considered low condition and therefore not red flagged).
+Patches 1, 3 & 4 are considered to be 'degraded' despite their being in biometric 'moderate-good' condition (site vale score > 34/100) as the site value scores for vegetation within these patches are all at the low end of the moderate to good range (i.e. site values scores of 39, 41 and 35 respectively which are very close to a site value score of 34 which is considered low condition and therefore not red flagged).